cztomczak/phpdesktop/README.md

 ## Sponsors

-If you would like to sponsor PHP Desktop development and see your company logo with a link here, please contact Czarek - contact details are available in his [Resume](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view).
+If you would like to sponsor PHP Desktop development and see your company logo with a link here, please contact Czarek (contact details are available in his [Resume](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view)).
-This README page alone has 1070 visitors and 2402 views every two weeks (stats from Mar 9, 2018), so your company logo and a website link will be visible to many PHP users.
+This README page alone has 1,762 visitors and 3,787 views every two weeks (stats from Mar 9, 2018), so your company logo and a website link will be visible to many PHP users.
+Complete statistics are available in this topic on the Forum: [[ANN] Call for sponsors](https://groups.google.com/d/topic/phpdesktop/1T7jictpJ5M/discussion).

 ## Fundings for new features